stevenwhatever123/stevenwhatever123/README.md

 ### About me
 I am a programmer from Hong Kong, currently based in the Leeds, UK.

 I graduated from Swansea University with Computer Science BSc (Hons) in 2021 and currently doing a master in High-Performance Graphics and Games Engineering MSc in the University of Leeds.

+My interests are in computer graphics, especially in computer animation and game engine development.

+### Programming and Skills
+- C/C++, C#, Java, Kotlin, Python, HTML and CSS, MySQL, Laravel, PHP
+- Unity, Visual Studio 2022, git version control, Android Studio, Unix/maxOS

+Languages: - Chinese (Cantonese) and English

 <!--
 **stevenwhatever123/stevenwhatever123** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.